-The Park Front Hotel.
 Sitting right at the entrance of the park, The Park Front Hotel is the official and the closest hotel you can get.

 The rooms with the highest demand are the Superior Rooms, since these give you a glimpse of the city skyline.

 This is another official Universal Studios Japan hotel located at the exit of Universal City Station; about a 5-minute walk to the park entrance.

+From the name itself, it boasts an open-air bath for all its guests.
 Here, you can expect sparkling clean and comfortable rooms because The Singulari Hotel & Sky Spa just opened in August 2017.

 Below are other Official Universal Studios Japan Hotels that sit right at the entrance of the park: